cst8117/doomsday-button/README.md

-# doomsday-button
+# Doomsday Button

-This repository contains the starter files for the Doomsday Button project
+## Objective
+Practice using pseudo-classes, pseudo-elements, `transform`, `transition`, and `animation` by creating a doomsday button.